DeepanshuSarawagi/AWS/6-Migrations/VM-Migration-Services.md

 Note:
 : - Resulting data can be exported as CSV or viewed within AWS Migration Hub.
-: - Data can be explorer using pre-defined queries in Amazon Athena.
+: - Data can be explored using pre-defined queries in Amazon Athena.

 ## Migration Hub Data Exploration: